Undoing Ink: My Decision to Do Laser Tattoo Removal

 I realized too late the placement on my wrist was not to my liking.
-Since I had not thought to lift my arm vertically (as if I was raising it or waving) when I had looked at the stencil design in the mirror, I did not realize my tattoo would go crooked with the twist of my wrist.
-As much as I tried to convince myself I was happy with the tattoo, each minute that passed I recognized another reason I was not 100% certain I wanted my new ink.
+Since I had not thought to lift my arm vertically (as if I was waving) when I had looked at the stencil design in the mirror, I did not realize my tattoo would go crooked with the twist of my wrist.
+I tried to convince myself I was happy with the tattoo, but with each minute that passed, I recognized another reason I was not 100% certain I wanted my new ink.

 The day after I got the tattoo I was already looking up safe and recommended methods for removal.
 Three days later, I called Dr. Tattoff in Atlanta to ask how long I would have to wait to start the removal process.
 The first question the Tattoff employee asked was how long I had had the tattoo, to which I replied “Three days”.
 “Oh no, what have you done?” she asked half laughing.

 I am sure there are people who may think I did not contemplate my wrist tattoo thoroughly.
 The truth is I did, for months.
-It was not until it was on my body and I was living with a visible black tattoo, that I realized I preferred my tattoos subtle and easily concealed.
+It was not until it was on my body and I was living with a visible black wrist tattoo that I realized I preferred my tattoos subtle and easily concealed.
 I have 3 other tattoos that people rarely realize are in plain sight.
 I was disappointed I wanted to remove the tattoo, but more importantly, I knew if I was not 100% happy with what was on my body, why wouldn’t I do something?
 If I found myself wanting to cover it, why wouldn’t I change it?

 Removing the Tattoo